onconova/onconova/onconova-docs/docs/get-started/installation.md

-The following sections will guide you through the installation and initial configuration of the Precision Oncology Platform (Onconova) on a Linux-based machine.
+The following sections will guide you through the installation and initial configuration of Onconova on a Linux-based machine.
 Make sure that your hardware and network fulfill the [minimal requirements](requirements.md) for installing Onconova.

 !!! info "Internet Access"